naibaf7/Hive-Simulation/README.md

 The bees in the environment outside the hive are simulated with an agent-based model (continuously updated).
 The environment itself (outside the hive), in which the bees will navigate, is based on a 2D-cellular automaton which is updated sequentially with fixed borders (scent and smog diffusion, flower growth).
 Inside the hive, a simplified model is used, assuming all parameters at first and including the parameters of the environment simulation later.
-Dynamical systems (SIR Model, ageing and reproduction rate, Lotka-Volterra equations) is used inside the hive.
+Dynamical systems (SIR Model, ageing and reproduction rate, Lotka-Volterra equations) are used inside the hive.

 ## Other
 Datasets for comparison and model refinement: